PcLover2/cbr2cbz/README.md

 If you need a custom script, contact me on Reddit for pricing.

 I will eventually add support for more formats and in different directions.
 Right now, I had 10 000 + files, and some were cbr and some were cbz, but my device has issues with cbr, probably because RAR is a closed patent.
 So I wanted to convert all my cbr files to cbz, for my own needs.

-## Contact the developer.

-I never check my email.
-If you would like to get hold of me, send me a DM on Reddit u/thisiszeev

-I am looking for someone to port this to Windows Powershell.
-Contact me on Reddit if you are interested?